-There is no material change in the capital structure of the Company since the date of the Listing.
+Save for the placing of new shares under general mandate as disclosed in the section headed "Fund Raising Activities", there is no material change in the capital structure of the Company during the Year.
 The capital of the Company comprises only ordinary shares.